thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 ```

 # Setup Database
 You should first install MariaDB, which for Linux can be done here: https://downloads.mariadb.org/mariadb/repositories, and a guide for MacOS is here: https://mariadb.com/kb/en/library/installing-mariadb-on-macos-using-homebrew/.
 We recommend using either a Linux distribution or MacOS as your operating system when developing for The Gazelle.
-We use version 10.1 in production / CircleCI so that's the recommended version.
+We use version 10.1 of MariaDB in production / CircleCI so that's the recommended version.
 If you are only setting up for development and not for deployment you can also use MySQL which is 100% compatible.

 After having installed MariaDB (or MySQL) setting up a development database should be as easy as running these three commands: